bwinkel/web/content/publication/2009-aa-503-483-b/index.md

 authors:
 - N. Ben Bekhti
 - P. Richter
-- B. Winkel
+- B. Winkel et al.
-- F. Kenn
+# - F. Kenn
-- T. Westmeier
+# - T. Westmeier
 date: '2009-08-01'
 publishDate: '2024-04-15T21:48:45.437824Z'
 publication_types:
 - article-journal
-publication: '*åp*'
+publication: '*A&A*'
 doi: 10.1051/0004-6361/200811259
 abstract: 'Aims: We study the properties of low-column density gas clumps in the halo of the Milky Way based on high-resolution 21-cm observations.
 Methods: Using interferometric